Make an impact by sharing your insight with students

 What is expected of you as a Mentor?

 Your involvement will span the length of the academic year, from September through to the end of April, with a total time commitment of approximately 20 hours.

-If you have any questions about mentoring or the UBC School of Community and Regional Planning (SCARP) Mentoring Program, contact firstname.lastname@example.org.
+If you are interested in being a mentor, we would love to hear from you.
+If you have any questions about mentoring or the UBC School of Community and Regional Planning (SCARP) Mentoring Program, please email email@example.com.